bufbuild/protobuf-es/MANUAL.md

 const hamster: Species = 3;
 ```

+Since 5.0, [this behavior is no longer supported in the type checker][ts-5.0-enum-playground].
+However, Protobuf-ES
+still supports TypeScript 4.9.5, where this usage of `enum`s continues to work.
+So, in 5.x, Protobuf-ES has unsound
+behavior with respect to `enum` typechecking: you may still encounter `enum` values other than those included in the
+declaration.
+In the future, Protobuf-ES may evolve its code generation to accommodate the changed `enum` semantics from
+TypeScript 5.0, and the general distinction between [closed and open enums in Protocol Buffers][protobuf.dev/enum].

-As a result, there is a range of Protobuf features we wouldn't be able to model if we were using string union types for
+As a result of the above considerations, there is a range of Protobuf features we wouldn't be able to model if we were using string union types for
 enumerations.
 Many users may not need those features, but this also has downstream impacts on frameworks such as
 [Connect-ES], which couldn't be a fully featured replacement for gRPC-web if we didn't use TypeScript enums.